Collections Agents: The Collector Behind the Agency Logo

 Across cross-border B2B files in the Cosmodca 2023-2025 dataset, files routed to collectors with five-plus years of commercial experience showed a net liquidation advantage of 6-11 points over files worked by collectors under two years' experience, holding claim size and debtor jurisdiction constant.

 The mechanism is call-handling skill on disputed or partially disputed commercial claims.
 Junior collectors accept the first plausible dispute as closing the file.
 Senior collectors probe the dispute, request documentation, and often re-open the commitment.
-The skill gap matters less on clean, uncontested claims but accounts for most of the observed delta on mid-complexity files.

 Frequently Asked Questions